School of Medicine

 Current Research and Scholarly Interests Multiple NIH funded projects to characterize CNS mechanisms of human pain.
 Comparative effectiveness of cognitive behavioral therapy and chronic pain self-management within the context of opioid reduction (PCORI funded).
 Single session pain catastrophizing treatment: comparative efficacy & mechanisms (NIH R01).
 Development and implementation of an open-source learning healthcare system, CHOIR (http://choir/stanford.edu), to optimize pain care and innovative research in real-world patients.

 Professor (Research) of Microbiology and Immunology

-Current Research and Scholarly Interests I'm interested in immune monitoring of T cell responses to chronic pathogens such as CMV, and the correlation of T cell response signatures with disease protection.
+Current Research and Scholarly Interests I'm interested in immune monitoring of T cell responses to chronic pathogens and cancer, and the correlation of T cell response signatures with disease protection.

 Professor of Medicine (Cardiovascular Medicine) at the Stanford University Medical Center

 Bio Clinical Focus: Cardiovascular Medicine

 My primary research interest is the design and conduct of multicenter clinical trials and analyses of important clinical cardiac issues using large patient databases.
 My research focuses on novel anticoagulation agents for the treatment of acute coronary syndromes and atrial fibrillation, the study of agents targeted to protect the myocardium during reperfusion therapy for acute myocardial infarction, and the evaluation of cardiovascular safety of diabetic therapies.
 I am also interested in the methodology of clinical trials.
 Current research activities include standardization of the definition of myocardial infarction used in clinical trials, the adjudication of suspected clinical endpoint events by Clinical Event Committees (CEC), and the efficient operational conduct of large multinational clinical trials.